jordifierro/jordifierro.github.io/_posts/2016-02-22-rails-apicontroller-and-concerns.md

 routes.draw { get 'fake_method_name' => 'anonymous#fake_method_name' }
 {% endhighlight %}

-but from Rspec version 3 it launches the following error when the inherited controller is not in the `app/controllers/` folder root:
+but from Rspec version 3 it raises the following error when the inherited controller is not in the `app/controllers/` folder root:

 {% highlight console %}